Legal Information: District of Columbia

-Possibly.
-Any victim of a criminal domestic violence incident can make a request in writing that the landlord change the locks (without providing proof of the incident) as long as the abuser does not live with you.
-If the abuser is a tenant in your apartment, along with the written request, you need to provide the landlord with a copy of the protection order, which must state that the abuser has to stay away from you, any other household member, or the apartment.
-The landlord must change the locks to all entrance doors to your apartment within 5 business days of your request.1
+If the abuser is a tenant in your rented home or apartment, and you have a protection order that states that the abuser has to stay away from you, any other household member, or the apartment, you can get your locks changed.
+The landlord must change the locks to all entrance doors to your apartment within five business days of your request.1

 1 D.C.
 Code § 42-3505.08(a)

 WomensLaw serves and supports all survivors, no matter their sex or gender.

 © 2008–2021 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.